What You Need To Know About South Carolina Termites

 Once a year, once the juvenile termites mature, they will grow wings and become swarmers (alates).
 Then they leave the established colony to form a new colony.
 It’s essential to stop a colony before they have an opportunity to flourish to colonize another area of your residential or commercial property.

 Very similar in appearance to flying ants, the subterranean termite swarmers are the reproductive class of termites.
 The worker termites rarely leave, and soldiers protect the colony.
-Swarmers are larger and appear dark brown to black in coloring.
+Swarmers are larger and appear dark brown to black in color.
 You will likely see them fly in a group (swarm) to look for another location to colonize in the early spring.

 Drywood termites find their way into the wood inside your building without contacting the soil, unlike the subterranean termite.
 This type receives the water they need to live from the air.
 You may not notice them in that wood beam or the vintage furniture you brought into your building.